 ESG Branded Funds incorporate ESG factors as a fundamental objective and generally include an ESG or responsible investment reference in its name, including index funds with ESG benchmarks.
+There are no ESG Branded Funds in this simplified prospectus.

 2) ESG Integrated Funds